elvarlax/java-masterclass/README.md

-# Java Masterclass
+# Java Programming Masterclass for Software Developers
-All coursework for the Java Masterclass by Tim Buchalka (Learn Programming Academy teacher).
+All coursework for the Java Programming Masterclass for Software Developers by Tim Buchalka (Learn Programming Academy teacher).

 [The Course at Udemy](https://www.udemy.com/java-the-complete-java-developer-course)
 [The Learn Programming Academy](http://learnprogramming.academy)